 What would the Earth be like without the moon?

 12 people have stepped on the moon.
 If you need proof, there is an entire MythBusters episode devoted to testing to see if the landing was a hoax.
 That might not be enough for you, but it's definitely worth checking out.
 The biggest proof that I remember is that when one shines a powerful laser at the Apollo 15 landing site and nowhere else on the moon, laser light bounces back, and we can detect it.
 That's because NASA left a special kind of reflective mirror at that site.

 We are nearing the end of the countdown as only two moons remain.
 They also happen to be two of my favorite-looking moons.
 Ganymede, #2, is THE largest moon in the solar system.
 So large, in fact, that it is larger than Mercury and Pluto.
 Also, it's 3/4 the size of Mars.

 According to ancient Chinese astronomical records, Ganymede was discovered with the naked eye of a Chinese astronomer in 365 B.C.
 If so, he was the most astute person in history.
 Although this sounds like a tall tale, it would be possible to see Ganymede with the naked eye if the stars aligned (I just said that for pun).

-Galileo was tortured and then put on house arrest for his discovery and defense of four Jupiter moons and the consequences of their orbits.
+Galileo was tortured and then put under house arrest for his discovery and defense of four Jupiter moons and the consequences of their orbits.

 Anyway, besides being pretty, Ganymede has some interesting features.
-It is the only moon in the Solar System to have a magnetosphere which makes it more like a planet and and also makes it sound more like it came out of X-men.
+It is the only moon in the solar system to have a magnetosphere which makes it more like a planet and also makes it sound more like it came out of X-men.

 Okay, numero uno.
 Europa fought valiantly for this spot, disgracing the other moons through competition and mockery.